ArthurClemens/faceted_search/README.md

 ### Search transforms

-Database and search values while performing a search can be transformed using callback function `search_transform/3`.
+During a search, database values and search values can be transformed using the `search_transform/3` callback function.

-For example, if the applied filters produce the following database expression:
+For example, if the applied filters would normally produce the following database expression:
 ```sql
 WHERE text ILIKE '%geology%'
 ```